-Bill and Fayth McConnell became missionaries to Northern Mexico with Open Bible Churches in 1998.
-They have a heart for the Mexican people and love to serve and share the Gospel with those in need of our Lord and Savior.
-It is the desire of their hearts to take the Gospel to the poor and underprivileged and to go wherever God opens a door for them.
-Their ministry involves building churches, serving at soup kitchens, assisting at day care centers and dormitories, ministering at orphanages, and working on other projects.
+Bill and Fayth McConnell are Open Bible missionaries to Northern Mexico.
+It is their desire to take the Gospel to the poor and underprivileged and to go wherever God opens a door for them.
+Their ministry involves building churches, ministering at orphanages and prisons, serving at soup kitchens, and working wherever they find need.

-Del and Joy have a passion to advance the kingdom of God.
-They share God's love by caring for people in need, teaching God's Word, and winning the lost for Christ.
-Del and Joy network with several churches, orphanages, and the men's and women's rehab ranch, where several buildings have been built through the work of visiting teams.
+Del has a passion to advance the kingdom of God.
+He shares God's love by caring for people in need, teaching God's Word, and winning the lost for Christ.
+Del networks with several churches, orphanages, and the men's and women's rehab ranch, where several buildings have been built through the work of visiting teams.

 Drew & Jessica Welch (Liberia)

 Drew and Jessica Welch and their family are answering the call to rebuild Liberia.
 They are working alongside the national leadership to oversee churches, schools, conferences, and projects that will help the ministry in Liberia to thrive again instead of just surviving.

 Linda serves as an Open Bible Missionary Ambassador, traveling frequently to India.